Removing the “Powered by WordPress” text from the site footer is crucial if you are working on a website for a client.

-If you still have a doubt if it’s really legal to remove the “Powered by WordPress” credit, you can try to install and activate themes like Page Builder Framework, Astra, and GeneratePress.
-Instead of retaining the word “WordPress”, they remove it with their respective name on the credit section.
+If you still have a doubt if it’s really legal to remove the “Powered by WordPress” credit, you can try installing and activate popular themes like Page Builder Framework, Astra, and GeneratePress.

 The “Powered by WordPress” credit itself is usually found on the default WordPress themes like Twenty Nineteen, Twenty Twenty, Twenty Twenty-One.